-Sergeant First Class Christopher Blossom holds a Master of Music degree from the University of Michigan and a Bachelor of Music degree from Bowling Green State University.
+Master Sergeant Christopher Blossom holds a Master of Music degree from the University of Michigan and a Bachelor of Music degree from Bowling Green State University.
 He has studied saxophone with Jason Berckley, John Sampen, Don Sinta, and bassoon with Richard Beene.
-As a freelance musician, SFC Blossom performs regularly in the Baltimore/DC area as a woodwind doubler.
-Outside of music, SFC Blossom enjoys honing his skills on the basketball court and spending time at home with his wife, Anne and three children, Desmond, Julian and Vera.
+As a freelance musician, MSG Blossom performs regularly in the Baltimore/DC area as a woodwind doubler.
+Outside of music, MSG Blossom enjoys honing his skills on the basketball court and spending time at home with his wife, Anne and three children, Desmond, Julian and Vera.

 Sergeant First Class Daniel Goff